PS-O5/HPC_Applications/SYCL/ReadMe.md

+I am currently learning and working on SYCL.
+Initially I used ComputeCpp but now I use DPC++ by Intel.

 Install a SYCL implementation: There are several SYCL implementations available, such as ComputeCpp and DPC++.
 You can follow the installation instructions provided by the implementation you choose.

 Install the required dependencies: You'll need to install the SYCL headers and the OpenCL headers, which are needed by some SYCL implementations.
 On Ubuntu, you can install them with the following command: